Your Salary After Coding Bootcamp: How Much Can You Earn?

 What Factors Impact the Salary Potential of Coders?

-Your salary level after graduating from a coding bootcamp depends on your location, education level, and the quality of the coding bootcamp you attended.
-College graduates may find it easier in general to find a job, but the vast majority of bootcamp grads should be able to find good jobs and save thousands of dollars in the process.
+Your salary after a coding bootcamp depends on your location, education level, and the quality of the bootcamp you attended.
+College graduates may find it easier in general to find a job, but the vast majority of bootcamp grads should be able to find jobs and save thousands of dollars in the process.

 Level of Study